This post may contain affiliate links for your convenience, which means I will be compensated if you make a purchase after clicking on my links.

-Anytime you have your dog around other dogs, watch their body language and how they talk to each other.
-The best thing you can do for your dog when you go to a dog park, or have a play date with a friend’s dog, is to listen to their body language and advocate for their well-being.
+Understanding their language, expressed through various signals and behaviors, is crucial for us as dog parents.
+The best thing you can do for your dog when you go to a dog park, or have a play date with a friend’s dog, is to watch their body language and advocate for their well-being.

 dog smelling each others noses